IBM/SpectrumScaleAutomation/README.md

     # bulkRecall.sh

 The launcher component typically invokes the bulkrecall components with the file system name.
-Priot to this the launcher components checks if the file system is online.
+Prior to this the launcher components checks if the file system is online.

 The following parameters can be adjusted within the migrate script: